 Alcohol

-The sale of any alcohol to persons under the age of 16 years is prohibited.
+The sale of any form of alcohol is prohibited to those under 16 years of age.